2025 All-Ireland Senior Hurling Championship final: Reaction

 Tipperary manager Liam Cahill never doubted his players saying "The honesty of that group of players – I never doubted them.
 I know we were all a little bit sensitive after last year with what happened, and some of the criticism was probably deserved at times, but I knew the quality of these men".

 Cork manager Pat Ryan speaking after the game felt that Tipperary deserved the win saying "Look, credit to Tipperary.
 They came out and worked really, really hard.
 We were in a good position at half-time, but we got blown away in the second half.”

 Highlights of the final were shown on The Sunday Game programme which aired at 9:30pm that night on RTÉ2 and was presented by Jacqui Hurley with match analysis from Jackie Tyrrell, Brendan Cummins, Dónal Óg Cusack, Joe Canning, Henry Shefflin, and Ursula Jacob.

 On the man of the match award shortlist were captain Ronan Maher, John McGrath and Darragh McCarthy with Ronan Maher winning the award which was presented by GAA president Jarlath Burns at the post match Tipperary function at the Grand Hotel in Malahide in Dublin.

 Homecoming

 Members of the Tipperary team and management visited Crumlin Children's Hospital on the morning after the game and also stopped off at the Palace Bar in Dublin before arriving back in Thurles at a reception at Semple Stadium.

 A temporary stage was set up along the side-line of the new stand for the event with the crowd on the pitch.
 The team arrived at 8:15pm with approximately 45,000 in attendance to greet them on stage in Thurles.
 The Tipperary senior back-room team were introduced before all the players and captain Ronan Maher and manager Liam Cahill.
-Entertainement was provided by Seskin Lane, Callini Lua, Acquiesce, Una Healy, and The 2 Johnnies.
+Entertainment was provided by Seskin Lane, Callini Lua, Acquiesce, Una Healy, and The 2 Johnnies.
 In Cork it was agreed by the team and management that there would be no homecoming event held.